 - (1) Application documents must be sent by registered mail and must arrive at the Graduate School during the period specified.
-Hand-delivered applications and those sent by email will not be accepted. - (2) Application documents may be submitted during the following periods. - i) Specialization in Architecture and Urban Culture, Specialization in Infrastructure and Urban Society, Specialization in International Infrastructure (IGSI); - From June 2, 2023 (Friday) to June 8, 2023 (Thursday)
+Hand-delivered applications and those sent by email will not be accepted. - (2) Application documents may be submitted during the following periods. - i) Specialization in Architecture and Urban Culture, Specialization in Infrastructure and Urban Society, Specialization in International Infrastructure (IGSI); - From June 3, 2024 (Monday) and June 7, 2024 (Friday)

-However, applications sent by registered express mail and postmarked on or before June 7, 2023 (Wednesday) will be accepted even if they arrive after the deadline.
+However, applications sent by registered express mail and postmarked on or before June 6, 2024 (Thursday) will be accepted even if they arrive after the deadline.